 What can be done at birth if there is a suspected cCMV infection?

-Babies suspected of having cCMV infection should have a physical examination by a doctor and blood work, urine, and/or saliva investigations ordered to confirm or exclude the diagnosis.
+Babies suspected of having cCMV infection should have a physical examination by a doctor and further testing to confirm or exclude the diagnosis.

 Please speak to a health care provider if there are concerns or questions about CMV.